-Please go on webpage http://messervices.etudiant.gouv.fr to pay the tax and get the certificate.
+Please go to the webpage http://messervices.etudiant.gouv.fr to pay the tax and get the certificate.

 - After arrival:

-VISA : we will provide assistance upon arrival in France with the validation procedure of the visa by the OFII (French office for immigration and integration).
+VISA: we will assist upon arrival in France with the validation procedure of the visa by the OFII (French office for immigration and integration).
 This procedure is mandatory and must be done during the first three months after your arrival.
-If not you will be considered by the French authorities to be in an irregular situation.
+If not, you will be considered by the French authorities to be in an irregular situation.
 For your meeting with the OFII, you will have to come with the following documents:

 - Your passport with the « étudiant » visa;